Lombiq/GitHub-Actions/Docs/Workflows.md

 ## Submodule validate workflow

+Validates pull requests in submodule repositories for various criteria:

-Validates if the submodule pull request's title contains a Jira-style issue code (e.g. PROJ-123), and if it contains the issue code with the link to the Jira issue in the body (or adds both if it can be figured out from the branch name).
-Also checks if a pull request exists for the parent module.
-Example _validate-submodule-pull-request.yml_:
+- Adds a Jira-style issue code (e.g. PROJ-123) to the pull request's title, and a link to the Jira issue in the body if it's not there yet.
+- Checks if a pull request exists in the parent repository.

+Example _validate-pull-request.yml_:

 ```yaml
 name: Validate Pull Request